 In line with the Oasis’ Education Charter, the curriculum is the heart of our academy’s educational provision.
 Through this, and our commitment to an exceptional climate for learning and great pedagogy, we make learning the foundation of every lesson.
 We have designed our curriculum to meet the needs of all, striving for personal as well as academic and vocational excellence.
 Through our curriculum we will achieve outcomes that drive social mobility and give everyone freedom of choice throughout their lives.

 The Oasis ethos and 9 Habits are a foundation stone to the design and delivery of our curriculum.
 We know that the development of character doesn’t happen by chance but by purpose and intention; it is therefore an explicit part of our curriculum.
 We work hard at preparing our students to be the best version of themselves, not just for today, but for their futures too.
-At Oasis Academy John Williams, our Conditions to Thrive programme and work in Preparation for the Next Phase mean that we provide for our students’ character, as well as providing information on careers and the world of work, encouraging them to be aspirational and ambitious so that they can secure their dream job and enjoy fulfilling careers.
+At Oasis Academy John Williams, our work on the Preparation for the Next Phase mean that we provide information on careers and the world of work, encouraging them to be aspirational and ambitious so that they can secure their dream job and enjoy fulfilling careers.

 Our curriculum has been designed to ensure our young people thrive, achieve and flourish.
 It enables them to understand what it is to be human and equips them for life so that they become kind and model citizens.
 Our curriculum not only develops our young people academically but socially, emotionally, culturally, physically and spiritually.